trivoallan/edx-platform/docs/en_us/course_authors/source/building_course/establish_grading_policy.rst

 Set the Assignment Type for Graded Subsections
 **********************************************
 After you configure assignment types, as you are organizing your course, you set the assignment type for subsections that contain problems that are to be graded.
-Courses are organized to include sections and subsections.

 Each subsection that contains problems to be graded can include only one assignment type.
 See :ref:`subsections` for more information.

-.. note:: You can designate a Subsection as one, and only one, of the assignment types you configured.
-You can also set a due date.
+.. note:: You can set the assignment type only for subsections.
+You cannot set separate assignment types for units within subsections, or for sections as a whole.
+Furthermore, you can designate a subsection as one, and only one, of the assignment types you configured.
+You can also set a due date for the subsection, but not individual units within the subsection.

-See :ref:`subsections` for general instructions on configuring a Subsection.
+See :ref:`subsections` for general instructions on configuring a subsection.
 See :ref:`Set the Grading Policy` for instructions on designating a subsection as a graded assignment.

-Within a graded Subsection, you create problems of the type designated for that Subsection.
+Within a graded subsection, you create problems of the type designated for that subsection.
-You should not mix problems of different assignment types in the same Subsection.
+You should not mix problems of different assignment types in the same subsection.

-For example, if you want to create a homework assignment and a lab for a specific topic, create two Subsections.
-Set one Subsection as the Homework assignment type and the other as the Lab assignment type.
-Both Subsections can contain other content as well as the actual homework or lab problems.
+For example, if you want to create a homework assignment and a lab for a specific topic, create two subsections.
+Set one subsection as the Homework assignment type and the other as the Lab assignment type.
+Both subsections can contain other content as well as the actual homework or lab problems.

-.. note:: You can create problems in Studio without specifying that the Subsection is an assignment type.
+.. note:: You can create problems in Studio without specifying that the subsection is an assignment type.
 However, such problems will not count toward a student's grade.

 See :ref:`Working with Problem Components` for instructions on creating problems.